 A rear-end car accident is when one car strikes another car from the back.
-This can happen when one car is stopped, or even when both cars are moving.
-According to statistics reported by the National Highway Traffic Safety Administration, over 200 million rear-end collisions are reported every year.
-This kind of car accident is actually the most common type, with 30% of all reported accidents being rear-ended collisions.
+This can happen when one car is stopped, or both vehicles are moving.
+According to statistics by the National Highway Traffic Safety Administration, over 200 million rear-end collisions are reported yearly.
+This kind of car accident is the most common type, with 30% of all reported accidents being rear-ended collisions.

-Despite their commonplace occurrence, rear-end collisions and any resulting lawsuits are usually quite complex.
-If you or someone you love has been injured in a rear-end collision, you need expert representation from qualified car accident injury lawyers to ensure you are awarded the maximum possible compensation for your losses and injuries.
-Call Rutter Mills today to get the information you need to decide if filing a lawsuit is the right move for you and your family.
+Despite their commonplace occurrence, rear-end collisions, and any resulting lawsuits are usually quite complex.
+Suppose you or someone you love has been injured in a rear-end collision.
+In that case, you need expert representation from qualified car accident injury lawyers to ensure you are awarded the maximum possible compensation for your losses and injuries.
 Let us put our 50+ years of experience to work for you!
+Call Rutter Mills today to get the information you need to decide if filing a lawsuit is right for you and your family.

 Rear-End Collision Common Causes